antitree/beautiful-butterflies-with-icecream/README.md

 A simple Flask web application is included to view `.out` log files under the `logs/` directory.
 It aggregates numbered log files per folder and provides a timeline view.

+Folder names are normalized to uppercase so directories such as `at`, `aT` and `AT` are consolidated under `AT`.
+If duplicate file names exist across these folders their contents are shown sequentially.

 Binary content within log files is detected using `charset-normalizer`.
 Any non-text data is displayed in a hexdump style format for safety.